 All products are made with an artisan team, drawing great importance on the quality of the clothing.
 The fabrics that we use are made from sustainable bamboo, cotton and linen, steps to creating more sustainable fashionable futures.
 All employees involved with the production of the clothing are respected, appreciated and paid fairly.

-There is a robust theatricality to Bam-Bam’s practice, which involves characters and costumes in the development of each work, this allows her imagination to run wild during the creative process.
-As a result, many of Bam-Bam’s works express vivid psychedelic imagery that evokes a sense of fantasy, wonder, and euphoria.
+Bam-Bam’s original textile designs draw on image, shape, colour to create visual expressions and narratives.
+Bam-Bam fuses traditional and contemporary styles, frequently employing bold abstract cubism patterns.
+There is a robust theatricality to Bam-Bam’s brand, which involves characters and costumes in the developments of works and photoshoots.
+This allows the viewer’s imagination to run wild and as a result, many of Bam-Bam’s works are surrealist images that evoke a sense of fantasy and curiosity.

 Coral reforestation sculpture and NFT project in collaboration with Nifty Gateway, Coinbase and Sumberkima Hill